ademcaglin/find-anagrams/README.md

 ## Solution

-> When I first encountered the problem(about 1 week ago), I thought it was about hashing vulnerability.
-However it seems md5 hash is just about time complexity.
-So i decided to implement an algorithm to solve anagram problem.
-After implemeting algorithm with python, i realized that finding easy secret takes about 1 minute.
-To find algorithm Big O(n) i used word's length as n so it seems the algorithm has exponantial difficulty.
+> When I first came across the problem(about 1 week ago), I thought it was a hashing problem which contains a tricky.
+After review i realized that it is about finding anagrams of a phrase.
+Then i decided to implement an algorithm to find anagrams.
+After implemeting algorithm with python, i realized that finding easy secret took about 1 minute with word's length 4.
+Then i changed word's length as 3, same algorithm took about 4 hours.
+To find algorithm time complexity i used word's length as n so it seems the algorithm has exponantial time complexity like O(k^n).

 ### Agrotihm: